cuulee/contextablejs/README.md

 });

 try {
-  await user.validate(); // throws a ValidationError when fields are invalid await user.insert(); // our custom method which saves input data to a database }
+  await user.validate(); // throws a validation error when fields are invalid await user.insert(); // our custom method which saves input data to a database }
 catch (e) {